 Also, our research revealed that more commuters here take the bus to work (11.3% ride the bus) than 95.8% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The B. W. Cooper neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the B. W. Cooper neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 60.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the B. W. Cooper neighborhood has more Sub-Saharan African and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 24.4% of this neighborhood's residents have Sub-Saharan African ancestry and 11.5% have African ancestry.